nickbuker/datasurveyor/README.md

 |---:|:---------|:--------------|---------:|:--------------|--------:|-------:|
 |  0 | state    | True          |      0.6 | WA            |       6 |    0.6 |
 |  1 | platform | False         |      0.6 | ios           |       5 |    0.5 |

+<a name="categorical-features-n-categories"></a>

+#### Checking number of categories
+The `n_categories` method can be used to count the number of categories.
+This method can be applied to a single categorical feature or a collection of categorical features.

 ```python
 CF.check_n_categories(df['state'])